skypilot-org/skypilot/docs/source/examples/auto-failover.rst

 .. note::

-  Auto-failover is automatically enabled whenever a new cluster is to be provisioned, such as during :code:`sky launch` or the interactive node commands :code:`sky {gpunode,cpunode,tpunode}`.
+  Auto-failover is automatically enabled whenever a new cluster is to be provisioned, such as during :code:`sky launch` or the :ref:`interactive node commands <interactive-nodes>` :code:`sky {gpunode,cpunode,tpunode}`.
 If the :code:`cloud` field is specified in resources, then auto-failover retries only within the specified cloud.

 Cross-region failover
 ----------------

+The provisioner first retries across all regions within a task's chosen cloud.

 A common high-end GPU to use in deep learning is a NVIDIA V100 GPU.
 These GPUs are often in high demand and hard to get.
 Let's see how Sky's auto-failover